Wales national football team: Pre-match squad photo routine

-During the Euro 2016 tournament, the squad's pre-match photos went viral due to the players' unsual and awkward arrangement in them.
+During the Euro 2016 tournament, the squad's pre-match photos went viral due to the players' unusual and awkward arrangement in them.
 At the time, Joe Ledley noted that they were "just not very good at them" but that it had become a good luck charm to not take a proper photo.
 In 2025, after the Wales national women's team had done the same during the Women's Euro 2025 tournament, a Welsh team spokesperson stated that it had started by accident but has since become a tradition to pose unconventionally for both national teams.
 It has also been noted that the awkward arrangement of the Welsh pre-match photo goes as far back as 2002.